 Fifteen state-of-the art theaters, including an eye-popping "4-D" theater and another with a 90-foot-long screen, show features, news, sports, and documentaries throughout the day.

-In the Interactive Newsroom visitors can play the role of journalist.
-Try your hand at investigative reporting to solve a mysterious animal breakout at the zoo.
-Or, step behind a camera and try to capture the most compelling photograph of a river rescue.
+In the Interactive Newsroom you can play the role of journalist, try your hand at investigative reporting to solve a mysterious animal breakout at the zoo, or, step behind a camera and try to capture the most compelling photograph of a river rescue.